Scenario: Daemon application that calls web APIs

 - Are confidential client applications.
-These apps, given that they access resources independently of a user, need to prove their identity.
-They're also rather sensitive apps, which they need to be approved by the Azure Active Directory (Azure AD) tenant admins.
+These apps, given that they access resources independently of users, need to prove their identity.
+They're also rather sensitive apps.
+They need to be approved by the Azure Active Directory (Azure AD) tenant admins.

-- User interaction isn't possible with a daemon application.
+- Users can't interact with a daemon application.
 A daemon application requires its own identity.
 This type of application requests an access token by using its application identity and presenting its application ID, credential (password or certificate), and application ID URI to Azure AD.
-After successful authentication, the daemon receives an access token (and a refresh token) from the Microsoft identity platform endpoint, which is then used to call the web API (and is refreshed as needed).
+After successful authentication, the daemon receives an access token (and a refresh token) from the Microsoft identity platform.
+This token is then used to call the web API (and is refreshed as needed).

-- Because user interaction is not possible, incremental consent won't be possible.
-All the required API permissions need to be configured at application registration, and the code of the application just requests statically defined permissions.
+- Because users can't interact with daemon applications, incremental consent isn't possible.
+All the required API permissions need to be configured at application registration.
+The code of the application just requests statically defined permissions.
 This also means that daemon applications won't support incremental consent.

 For developers, the end-to-end experience for this scenario has the following aspects:

-- Daemon applications can only work in Azure AD tenants.
+- Daemon applications can work only in Azure AD tenants.
 It wouldn't make sense to build a daemon application that attempts to manipulate Microsoft personal accounts.
 If you're a line-of-business (LOB) app developer, you'll create your daemon app in your tenant.
-If you're an ISV, you might want to create a multi-tenant daemon application.
-It will need to be consented by each tenant admin.
+If you're an ISV, you might want to create a multitenant daemon application.
+Each tenant admin will need to provide consent.

-- During the Application registration, the Reply URI isn't needed.
-You need to share secrets or certificates or signed assertions with Azure AD, and you need to request applications permissions and grant admin consent to use those app permissions.
+- During application registration, the reply URI isn't needed.
+Share secrets or certificates or signed assertions with Azure AD.
+You also need to request application permissions and grant admin consent to use those app permissions.

 - The scope used to acquire a token with the client credentials flow needs to be a static scope.